BUS A139: Business Communication

 Writing Assignments

 Student writing should improve throughout the semester.
-Rewriting will be directed if the students work is not progressing adequately.
+Rewriting will be directed if the student s work is not progressing adequately.

 Out-of-class Assignments